Chapter 1: light and flickering

 Bruce cut that thought short and buried it deep.

 A while after he met Betty, Bruce had entertained the thought of a life where she was his soulmate.
-After all, things would be so much simpler; they were easy friends, and he loved her already.
+Things would be so much simpler; they were easy friends, and he loved her already.

-In many ways, it felt like Thor was still a stranger to him.
+In many ways, Thor still felt like a stranger to him.
 After Bruce finally introduced himself, they had begun exchanging messages almost every day.
 They were mostly exchanges about how they were feeling at a certain time, and sometimes Bruce would even scribble little messages about the things he was studying in class.

-Thor never offered much about his own life, but he had always seemed interested in whatever Bruce had to say.
-That made him feel a little guilty, thinking he had turned Thor off from sharing anything about himself.
+Thor never offered much about his own life, but he’d always shown interest in whatever Bruce had to say.
+That made Bruce a little guilty, thinking he had turned Thor off from sharing anything about himself.

 Well, it wouldn’t do much good to wonder.